 They are also called supervised consumption services (SCS), supervised injection facilities (SIFs), and drug consumption rooms (DCRs).

 Facility staff members do not directly assist in consumption or handle any drugs brought in by clients, but are present to provide sterile injection supplies, answer questions on safe injection practices, administer first aid if needed, and monitor for overdose.
-SCS staff also offer general medical advice and referrals to drug treatment, medical treatment, and other social support programs.
+This is particularly pertinent to fentanyl because the onset of overdose is rapid and waiting for an ambulance may mean death or permanent brain damage due to lack of oxygen.
+Overdose prevention center staff also offer general medical advice and referrals to drug treatment, medical treatment, and other social support programs.

-Over 100 evidence-based, peer-reviewed studies have consistently proven the positive impacts of supervised consumption services, including:
+More than 100 evidence-based, peer-reviewed studies have consistently proven the positive impacts of overdose prevention centers, including:

-“Studies from other countries have shown that supervised injection facilities reduce the number of overdose deaths, reduce transmission rates of infectious disease, and increase the number of individuals initiating treatment for substance use disorders without increasing drug trafficking or crime in the areas where the facilities are located.” – American Medical Association
+“Studies from other countries have shown that [overdose prevention centers] reduce the number of overdose deaths, reduce transmission rates of infectious disease, and increase the number of individuals initiating treatment for substance use disorders without increasing drug trafficking or crime in the areas where the facilities are located.” – American Medical Association